pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "They say marriages are made in Heaven.
 But so is thunder and lightning."
 --Clint Eastwood

+"I ruined my last suit jacket when I got drunk and let a kraft single melt in the front pocket"
+--Kevin Eickholt

 "Creativity is intelligence having fun."
 --Albert Einstein